-Tennis Elbow is caused by repeated gripping and/or wrist extension.
-Although this injury can develop from sports, day to day activities where repetitive or forceful actions are made can also provoke this injury.
+Tennis Elbow is most frequently caused by repeated movements of the elbow/wrist.
+While this injury can develop from sports, day-to-day activities where repetitive or forceful actions are made can also provoke this injury.

 How can we help you?

 Firstly, our highly experienced Physiotherapists will provide you with a thorough examination and assessment to accurately diagnose the condition.
-From these findings we will create a personal treatment pathway that will effectively treat the condition.
-This will be bespoke to you and specific to your occupation and physical activities.
+From these findings, we will create a personal treatment pathway that will effectively treat the condition.
+This will be bespoke to you and specific to your needs – occupation, physical activities and expectations.

-There are many treatment available for this condition, dependant on how long you’ve had the injury and the severity of it:
+There are many treatments available for this condition, depending on how long you’ve had the injury and the severity of it:

-- Education & Advise- Initially resting from the aggravating activity is important, and in some cases advice on anti-inflammatory medication maybe required.
+- Education & Advice- Initially resting from the aggravating activity is important, and in some cases advice on anti-inflammatory medication maybe required.

-- Ultrasound Therapy- To stimulate the healing process and speed up recovery.
+- Ulrasound Therapy- To stimulate the healing process and speed up recovery.

 - Soft Tissue Massage- To reduce tension, improve mobility and ease your pain.